-B. Curb Requirements:
+1. Six inch Vertical Curb:

-- 1. Six (6)-inch Vertical Curb: - a.
-Six (6)-inch vertical curb is the standard curb design and shall be inaccordance with City Standard Details. - b.
-Collector streets and higher volume residential streets where traffic calming measures are in place require construction of six (6)-inch vertical curb.
+- a.
+Six inch vertical curb is the standard curb design and shall be in accordance with City Standard Details. - b.
+Collector streets and higher volume residential streets where traffic calming measures are in place require construction of six inch vertical curb.

-2. Laydown Curb:
+2. Laydown Curb

 - a.
-Laydown curb shall be in accordance with City Standard Details. - b.
-Shall be four (4)-inches in height. - c.
-Is only allowed as an option for street projects on single family residential streets within the City. - d.
+Is only allowed as an option for street projects on single family residential streets within the City. - b.
+Laydown curb shall be in accordance with City Standard Details. - c.
+Shall be four inches in height. - d.
 Laydown curb shall not be permitted if sidewalk is to be constructed immediately adjacent to the curb. - e.
 Laydown curb construction shall provide for necessary transition lengths at curb inlets to go from laydown curb to standard vertical curb section. - f.
-Transition from standard six (6)-inch to four (4)-inch vertical curb shall be extended a minimum of ten (10)-feet beyond curb inlets before beginning transitions.
+Transition from standard six inch to four inch vertical curb shall be extended a minimum of 10feet beyond curb inlets before beginning transitions.